Cafe in the Park is open for take away only.

 By road: approximately 3.1 miles (5km) from junction 18 on the M25 off the A404.The Aquadrome LNR is open 365 days of the year and there is no admission charge.
 There is plenty of free parking available, including bays for disabled drivers and improvements have been made to the network of paths around the reserve so wheelchair users can get around easily.

-By tube: Rickmansworth Station is approx 1mile away from the main entrance and car park at the Aquadrome but less than half a mile from the entrance in the play area if walking from the station.
+By tube: Rickmansworth Station is approximately 1mile away from the main entrance and car park at the Aquadrome but less than half a mile from the entrance in the play area if walking from the station.

 By bus: for services from Watford, Rickmansworth, Amersham and Chesham contact Traveline on 0871 200 2233.